MiffenKop/SimpleHats/README.md

  Simple hat mod for Minecraft

  # Fork
-  This fort was made to optimized models and textures so they use less space are are easier to modify and edit later!
+  This fork was made to optimized models and textures so they use less space are are easier to modify and edit later!